3/5/2025

 Analyst, Maxim Group

 Okay, thank you.
-And then just one more from me, I'll hop back into the queue.
-Just for Ocu500, right?
-I know this really hasn't been much of a core program lately, but just perhaps, have you heard anything regarding funding availability for that phase one, just given that the recent uncertainty around funding we've heard of at NIH?
+And then just one more for me, and I'll hop back into the queue.
+Just for ACCU 500, right, I know this really hasn't been much of a core program lately, but just perhaps have you heard anything regarding funding availability for that Phase 1, just given that the recent uncertainty around funding we've heard of at NIH?

 speaker